-Technology provides an opportunity for personalized learning, which moves from a single approach to one more tailored for the student.
-Whether a child learning to read, or a college student reading to learn, technologies that enable a reader to personalize their text format can instantly improve their speed, accuracy, and comprehension.
-Applying technology in new ways can make students of all ages the best readers they can be and enhance their learning.
+Technology provides an opportunity for personalized learning, which moves from a one-format-fits-all approach to one tailored for the student.
+Children learning to read and older students reading to learn benefit using apps and websites that enable the reader to personalize their text format.
+They can instantly improve their speed, accuracy, and comprehension.

 - Relative reading ability is unlikely to change after the 4th grade